 Multnomah County Living Wage

 Over the course of negotiations, the bargaining committee and New Seasons will both revise bargaining positions.
-This table represents the state of negotiations as updated on Nov 7 at 11:30 AM , 2024.
+This table represents the state of negotiations as updated on Nov 21

 New Seasons wants extensive, specific "management rights" in the contract.
 Management rights refer to areas in which union members waive their existing legal right to bargain over changes while the contract is in force.